josehb96/josehb96/README.md

 ## Other Common Github Profile Sections
-👩‍💻 I'm currently working on a taxi driver website.
+👩‍💻 I'm currently working on my SOLID-project.

 🧠 I'm currently learning about SOLID principles.
 (You can check my blog section in my portfolio to see what I'm doing)